 Cleveland Clinic Florida is a new medical center that has a campus that works within the clinic, including housing and a staff of over 150 physicians.
 Those who work at the Clinic have a wide variety of medical specialties, and have the distinction of being among the 50 best hospitals in Gynecology in the USA.

 Mercy Medical Center-North Iowa has the distinction of being a faith-based hospital.
 Nurses make up 30% of their work force, and offers flexible options such as self-scheduling, incentives for educational advancement, and a nurse internship program that puts you in the positions that are often reserved for more senior nurses.

 Union Memorial Hospital is a not-for-profit specialty hospital that has a strong focus on cardiac, orthopedic, and sports medicine.
+It has some of the best orthopedic surgeons and is always using innovative technology to treat patients.
 If you take a position at Union Memorial, you are able to have self-scheduling, low nurse to patient ratios, and competitive salaries.
 As well, they have perks such as an onsite fitness facility and great benefits.